 The governmental measures for the hospitality industry have genuinely been less rigid from the beginning (23 March 2020) than those applicable on restaurants and bars; In particular, (apart)hotels could to a certain extent continue to carry out their activities as they were not obliged to close their business as of 23 March 2020 (in contrast with e.g. holiday parks, bed and breakfasts, camping’s, vacation rental stays or Airbnb’s).

-There is however no doubt that COVID-19 has created a financial burden on the hotel industry, particularly given the following facts:
+There is however no doubt that COVID-19 has created and still creates a financial burden on the hospitality industry as such, particularly given the following facts:

-We also highly recommend hotel owners and hotel operators to check their lease agreement or management agreement on clauses with regard to force majeure, hardship, turnover targets, exploitation obligations, etc. in order to comply with all required steps and procedures contractually provided for.
+We encourage hospitality owners and operators to check their lease agreement or operator agreement on clauses with regard to force majeure, hardship, turnover targets, exploitation obligations, etc.

-The full text of the Ministerial Decree dated 8 May 2020 including the list of the essential businesses can be found here.
+The full text of the Ministerial Decree dated 30 June 2020 can be found here.